Quickstart Guide

 It's normal for the Avonni Component Builder to take a bit longer to load when you're using them for the first time or if your Salesforce Session cache has expired (usually after 48 hours).

-Now that the Avonni Data Table component is in place, the next step is to connect it to your Salesforce Data and configure columns.
+Now that you've added the Avonni Data Table component, it's time to connect it to your Salesforce data.

-Write your Query: In the "Query Editor," write a query to specify the exact data you want from your Salesforce objects.
-This is like carefully selecting each item from your shopping list.
+Query: In the "Query Editor," write your query to specify the data you want from Salesforce.

 Name